Mwoyoungo/lokal-s-hub/context.md

 LOKAL-S is an on-demand platform for tech services (web development, app development, etc.) with an Uber-like e-hailing model.
 The platform connects clients with nearby tech service providers in real-time, featuring a neobrutalist design inspired by the LOKAL-S yellow and black logo stored in assets folder.

+## Current Implementation Status (as of 2025-04-27)

+The application has the following key features implemented:

+1. **User Authentication** - Complete with role-based routing for clients and developers
+2. **Developer Dashboard** - Implemented with requests management, availability toggle, and manual location setting
+3. **Client Home Page** - Features interactive map showing available developers with custom yellow pin markers
+4. **Real-time Updates** - Implemented using Supabase real-time subscriptions and custom events for:
+   - Developer availability changes
+   - Developer location updates
+   - New service requests
+5. **Service Request Flow** - Clients can request services, developers can accept/reject/complete

 ## Tech Stack

 - **Frontend**: